In this post, we will see a short introduction and types of vouchers in accounting.

 - Credit or Receipt voucher

 Debit or Payment Voucher

-A Payment voucher is used to record a payment of cash or cheque.
-In this case, the cash/bank will be credited and there will be an outflow of funds.
+In order to record a payment of cash or cheque, you can use this payment voucher.
+In this case, the cash/bank will be credited and then there will be an outflow of funds.

 Credit or Receipt Voucher